anagainaru/ScheduleFlow/README.md

 **Requirements**

-The ScheduleFlow package works on both python2 or python3 and requires numpy.
+The ScheduleFlow package was build for python 3 and requires numpy.
+For running on python 2, enum34 needs to be installed.

 <pre>
 Generating GIFs for simulations requires <b>pdflatex</b> and <b>convert</b> from ImageMagick.